js-joda/js-joda/README.md

 ## Introduction

-Joda.js, a port of the joda-time immutable data and time library to javascript.
+Joda.js, a port of the Joda-Time immutable data and time library to javascript.
 It provides a simple and clean codeable API based on the ISO8601 calendar.
 Joda-Time is the de facto standard date and time library for Java.
 From Java SE 8 it is part of the jdk at java.time (JSR-310).

+## Getting started

+...

 ## Why yet another javascript date and time library

+...

+## Contribution

 ...